samsinai/samsinai.github.io/README.md

 ## About
 I'm a co-founder at [Dyno Therapeutics](http://www.dynotx.com) where I lead the machine learning team.
 From 2014 to 2019, I was a PhD student at Harvard.
 During this time, I also closely worked with, and was mentored by, [Eric Kelsic](https://www.linkedin.com/in/kelsic).
-During my PhD, and now at Dyno, I built machine learning and [sampling algorithms](https://arxiv.org/abs/2010.10614) for efficient protein design.
+I built machine learning and [sampling algorithms](https://arxiv.org/abs/2010.10614) for efficient protein design.
 I'm also interested in using these engineering tools to understand and model fitness landscapes.
 Early in my PhD studies, I was focused on theoretical aspects of origins of life.
 I'm fascinated by organisms at the [boundary of living and non-living](https://www.forbes.com/sites/quora/2016/10/10/what-did-the-earliest-life-on-earth-look-like/?sh=4320acea6f26).
 I have previously studied computer science with emphasis on computational biology and A.I. at MIT.

 ## Selected Publications

-[AdaLead: A simple and robust adaptive greedy search algorithm for sequence design](https://arxiv.org/abs/2010.02141) Sam Sinai\*, Richard Wang\*, Alexander Whatley\*, Stewart Slocum, Elina Locane, Eric Kelsic.
+[AdaLead: A simple and robust adaptive greedy search algorithm for sequence design](https://arxiv.org/abs/2010.02141) - Sam Sinai\*, Richard Wang\*, Alexander Whatley\*, Stewart Slocum, Elina Locane, Eric Kelsic.
 2020

 [Comprehensive AAV capsid fitness landscape reveals a viral gene and enables machine-guided design](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7197022/) - Pierce Ogden\*, Eric Kelsic\*, Sam Sinai, and George M Church.
 2019